IAmTheMitchell/oktalogger/README.md

 ### OpenSearch Failures
 Running OpenSearch with minimal resources can lead to strange issues.
 Be sure to follow best practices and recommendations when provisioning an OpenSearch cluster for production. `opensearch.tf` can be modified to change cluster attributes.

+If OpenSearch becomes unresponsive (unfortunately common when under-provisioned), Terraform may fail with errors due to being unable to update the state of internal OpenSearch resources.
+The solution is to either fix OpenSearch manually, remove the state of the broken Terraform resources manually (`terraform state rm resource_here`), or destroy all infrastructure with `terraform destroy -refresh=false`.

+Again, if using OpenSearch for more than a proof of concept, be sure to follow best practices when provisioning.

 ## Future Enhancements

 ### Migrate from User/Pass Auth